 - D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
 The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Receivables Receivables consist of charges to customers for services, leases on facilities, and miscellaneous revenues.
 Receivables also include amounts due from the Foundation.
+Receivables are considered fully collectible; accordingly, no allowance for doubtful accounts has recorded.

-Receivables are recorded net of estimated uncollectible amounts. - F. Capital Assets and Depreciation Capital assets are stated at cost at the date of acquisition or fair value at date of donation in the case of gifts.
+F. Capital Assets and Depreciation - Capital assets are stated at cost at the date of acquisition or fair value at date of donation in the case of gifts.
 The value of assets constructed includes all material direct and indirect construction costs.
 Interest costs incurred are capitalized during the period of construction.